 Most of the Noland Trail is wooded and relatively quiet.
 There is one section that runs parallel with Warwick Boulevard where you will likely hear some traffic noise.

 Trail markers are provided every half mile.

-About halfway around the trail, you’ll come to the Lion’s Bridge, a Newport News landmark where you can see both Lake Maury and the James River.
+About halfway around the trail, you’ll come to the Lion’s Bridge, a Newport News landmark where you can see both Mariner’s Lake and the James River.

 If you do the trail clockwise, when you are nearing the end of your hike you’ll come to a point that can be confusing.
 To make it back to the parking lot, take the trail branch to the left rather than continuing straight.
 The trail continues on the other side of the road.

 The Noland Trail has some terrain elements like hills.
 The trail is mostly dirt though there are some sandy sections.
 One portion of the trail near the Lion’s Bridge is covered with oyster shells.

 The Noland Trail has hills which often have wood beams installed to reduce trail erosion.

 There are tree roots on the trail so watch your step.
 The roots are usually marked with bright orange paint just before a significant event like a 5K or marathon but the paint fades over time.

 Using strollers on the Noland Trail is generally not recommended.
 However, the Meadow Path is and easy level portion of the trail and would be a great place for walking with a stroller.